jolie/jocker/README.md

 Here we find the declaretion of all operations present in the Interface.
 Trought the output port we handle the comunication with Docker and inside each operation we have a response by docker that it will be translated and sended to the client.
 The output port describe, for each operation, alias, method and format of http calls, to recreate the original like POST,GET,DELETE... action/path_parameters?query_parameter in json format.
 There's also a fault handling that checks the status code given to us by docker to catch errors that occur during the execution.

+## client directory

+Into this directory we found all client request to each created API docker.
+Inside each file .ol there's an example of a request that it's send to docker and ask to it to do an operation like create container, build images, remove volumes and much more.